azizkhanp/interview-questions/README.md

 9. How do you restart your deployment? kubectl rollout restart deployment <deployment-name>

-10. Liveness and readiness i k8s?
+10. Liveness and readiness in k8s?
      The liveness probe is used to determine if a container is alive or not.
 If a container fails its liveness probe, Kubernetes will restart the container.
       Like: checking whether a specific endpoint in the application is responsive or if the application process is running.
      The readiness probe is used to determine if a container is ready to serve traffic.